I am a research associate professor in the Department of Biostatistics at the University of Washington in Seattle.

 Browning research group

-The Browning research group is run jointly by Brian and me, and includes the following talented students: Xiaowen Tian, Kelsey Grinde and Tracy Dong.
-Lisa Brown graduated this past summer.
-Ying (Joe) Zhou will be joining us as a postdoctoral fellow in March.
-The group photo was taken in Fall 2014.
+The Browning research group is run jointly by Brian and me, and includes the following talented postdoc and students: Ying (Joe) Zhou, Xiaowen Tian, Kelsey Grinde and Tracy Dong.
+The group photo (including friends and family) was taken in April 2017 (photo credit: Scott/Joe).

 CV and Publications